Wix Review Highlights

 You can build and publish as many websites as you want for free with Wix.
 But if you want to get the best out of this versatile service, its premium plans are worth every cent.

 Here’s a brief look at what you can get with a Wix premium plan:

 What pricing plans does Wix offer?

-Wix has a free plan as well as a total of five paid premium plans ranging from $5 – $25 a month.
+Wix has a free plan as well as a total of seven paid premium plans in total, ranging from $5 – $35 a month.
 The higher your plan, the more features you unlock, such as removing Wix ads from your website and getting a free domain.